Right to Freedom of Religion in India

 Article 28: Freedom from Attending Religious Instruction

-As per this fundamental right, educational institutions funded entirely by the State are prohibited from providing religious instruction.
-Similarly, individuals enrolled in educational institutions recognised by the State or receiving State aid cannot be compelled to participate in religious teachings or worship conducted within those institutions or their premises.
-For minors, the consent of their guardian is necessary for such participation.
-In essence, Article 28 prevents religious instruction in State-funded and State-aided educational institutions.
+• Similarly, people enrolled in educational institutions recognised by the State or receiving State aid cannot be compelled to participate in religious teachings or worship conducted within those institutions or their premises.

 Also Read: What Is Fascism: Definition, History, and Significance

-Important Judgements on Freedom of Religion
+Important Judgements on the Right to Freedom of Religion

-Here are the key judicial landmarks that upheld the Right to Freedom of Religion in India:
+Furthermore, here are the key judicial landmarks that upheld the Right to Freedom of Religion in India:

 • Acharya Jagdishwaranand vs. Commissioner of Police, Calcutta